 - The automobile has been at the dealership for repairs of the same defect for at least 30 days since you acquired it.

 If your RV falls into any of those guidelines, then it’s time to talk to an RV lemon law attorney at Neale & Fhima.

 How does an RV lemon law buyback work?

-The first step is to determine that your warranty is still in effect; remember, service contracts and extended warranties do not count.
-Then, check your paperwork to determine whether you have made at least two attempts to repair the same problem that could cause death or serious injury.
+The first step is to determine that your warranty is still in effect; remember, service contracts do not count.
+Then, check your paperwork to determine whether you claim falls within the guidelines above.
 If so, talk to an attorney today to help you file the claim.